 In our Focusing partnerships, we learn and practice relational skills that support being a Companion to someone else on their inner journey.
 Professional guiding is different from being a Focusing partner.
 It is fun and sometimes bewildering because each person we encounter is unique!

-Maybe you are a coach, therapist, social worker, yoga therapist, spiritual director, health professional, body worker, or educator…
+Maybe you are a coach, therapist, social worker, yoga therapist, spiritual director, health professional, body worker, wellness enthusiast or educator…

-You often find yourself in situations of facilitating change for this other person and you would like to help them access their natural Focusing skills in these moments.
+You would like to help them access their natural Focusing skills in these moments.

 WELCOME!
 We’d love for you to join us here!

-Beginning in 2021, we are building an On-Going Learning Community for Mastery in Guiding.
+*Beginning in 2021, we are building an Ongoing Learning Community for Mastery in Guiding Change.*

-Although this community is not geared toward Focusing certification, we understand and believe in the transformational power of our one-to-one relationships.
-The Learning Community for Mastery in Guiding class has a pre-requisite of at least one year of skill training classes and regular partnership practice.
-This could be via my Creating Space for Lasting Change Levels 1-4 or equivalent classes or possibly a previous mentor relationship with me.
+Although not everyone in this community is geared toward Focusing certification, we understand and believe in the transformational power of our one-to-one relationships.
+The Learning Community for Mastery in Guiding Change course has a pre-requisite of at least one year of skill training classes and regular partnership practice.
+This could be via my Creating Space for Lasting Change Parts 1-4 or equivalent classes or possibly a previous mentor relationship with me.
 We are excited about the variety of backgrounds coming together here and if you have trained in another Focusing modality other than Inner Relationship Focusing, let’s chat to be sure this will be a match for you.
 The first 10 classes will be grounding in guiding from an Inner Relationship Focusing view as a common experience and language from which to share and grow.